 The first PROMS survey is sent 7 days after the procedure date

 Requests for surveys need to be scheduled before this date

 You can add a request and then optionally fill out the other INSIGHTS details later.

-We always ask for consent via SMS when you request a PROMS survey from a patient.
-If the patient does not consent, the survey will not be scheduled and the patient will not be contacted further.
+We make consent clear via SMS when you request a PROMS survey from a patient.
+If the patient does not consent and answer the survey, they will not be contacted further.

-We recommend your practice admin team, create PROMS requests and get consent during an appointment with a patient;
+We recommend you or your practice admin team discuss PROMS requests during an appointment with a patient;

 That way your team can explain that the surveys have been designed to enable the doctor to check in on their recovery and overall well being